-It goes without sayin that a cohesive customer journey is absolutely critical for success.
+It goes without saying that a cohesive customer journey is absolutely critical for success.
 These marketers understand how a customer or user journey map can streamline processes and provide customers with a consistent experience with a brand.
 Ideally, a customer journey map transforms the online customer journey into a visually accessible method for digital marketers to use to their advantage.

 To streamline your customer experience and be consistently available to consumers throughout their online experience, read on to uncover how you can create a best-in-class customer journey map for your own brand.